revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 <blockquote>

 - `DataSource` is a factory for connections to the physical data source.
-- In enterprise application `DataSource` object is the preferred means of getting a connection to your database.
+- In enterprise applications, the `DataSource` object is the preferred means of getting a connection to your database.

 </blockquote>